Sentegrity/sentegrity-ios/Sentegrity/Pods/ChameleonFramework/README.md

 ## ⚠️ Requirements

-* Built with and for Objective-C
+* Objective-C or Swift
-* Requires a minimum of iOS 6.0 (No active development for anything earlier, but may work with 5.0)
+* Requires a minimum of iOS 6.0 for Objective-C (No active development for anything earlier, but may work with 5.0) and a minimum of iOS 8.0 for Swift.
-* Requires Xcode 5.1.1 for use in any iOS Project
+* Requires Xcode 6.3 for use in any iOS Project
-* Uses Apple LLVM compiler 5.1

 ## 🔑 License
 Chameleon is released and distributed under the terms and conditions of the [MIT license](https://github.com/ViccAlexander/Chameleon/blob/master/LICENSE.md).